 - Minor in Business Economics

 College of Liberal Arts and Sciences

-“I was always interested in studying economics, but when I saw the opportunity that the College of Business offers with the degree of Business Economics at the same time, to have the knowledge of economics with the ability to manage a business, I did not have any doubt on undergraduate in this program. ”
+“I was always interested in studying economics, but when I saw the opportunity that the Ivy College of Business offers with the degree of business economics at the same time, to have the knowledge of economics with the ability to manage a business, I did not have any doubt on undergraduate in this program. ”